Nowruz Optimism: A Celebration of Renewal, Optimism, and Unity

-Nowruz, the Persian New Year, is a vibrant celebration of renewal and optimism, marking the arrival of spring.
-Nowruz marks the first day of spring and is celebrated on the day of the astronomical vernal equinox, which usually occurs on 21 March.
+Nowruz, the Persian New Year, is a vibrant celebration of renewal and optimism that marks the arrival of spring.
+Observed on the day of the astronomical vernal equinox, typically around 21 March, it signifies the rebirth of nature and the beginning of a new year for millions worldwide.

 Some Wisdom